None More Black

-None More Black is a New Jersey-based punk rock outfit on Fat Wreck Chords, formed by lead singer/guitarist Jason Shevchuk after the demise of his previous band, Philadelphia's Kid Dynamite.
-Jason left Kid Dynamite so that he could finish film school, and "to sort some things out."
-While at school, Jason had written some songs and would play them with his roommate Dan Gross and a Drum Machine.
+None More Black was a New Jersey–based punk rock band on Fat Wreck Chords, formed by lead singer/guitarist Jason Shevchuk after the demise of his previous band, Philadelphia's Kid Dynamite.
+Shevchuk left Kid Dynamite so that he could finish film school, and "to sort some things out."

+While at school, Shevchuk had written some songs and would play them with his roommate Dan Gross, who had a Drum Machine.
 By 2000, they had a second guitarist and a real drummer.
-That lineup soon fell apart, but by 2001 Jason and Dan had recruited Jason's brother Jeff, along with a new drummer.
-After recording a 7" for Sub Division Records, that lineup fell apart, this time leaving only Jeff and Jason.
+That lineup soon fell apart, but by 2001 Shevchuk and Gross had recruited Shevchuk's brother Jeff Shevchuk, along with a new drummer.
+After recording a 7" for Sub Division Records, that lineup fell apart as well, this time leaving only the two Shevchuks.
 In 2002 (after a few more lineup changes) a solid lineup was established, featuring Paul from Kill Your Idols on bass.
 A demo was recorded, circulated, and the band went on to release their first full length on Fat Wreck Chords.

 Their name originates from a line in mockumentary movie This Is Spin̈al Tap.
 Several of the band's song titles are references to jokes from the television show Seinfeld.

-In January 2007 the band announced that they were going on a "hiatus" and that they would play shows every now and again.
-On May 19, 2008, the band announced on their MySpace page that they will be playing a free "reunion" show at the Deep Sleep photo gallery in Philadelphia, Pennsylvania, on July 4, 2008.
+In January 2007 the band announced that they were going on a hiatus and that they would play shows every now and again.
+On May 19, 2008, the band announced on their MySpace page that they will be playing a free reunion show at the Deep Sleep photo gallery in Philadelphia, Pennsylvania, on July 4, 2008.
 Jason Shevchuk was working on a project called LaGrecia, which has since split.
 Colin McGinniss and Paul Delaney's outfit Ram & Ox has also called it quits.
 Jared Shavelson now plays drums in the hardcore band Paint It Black.
 Paul Delaney also currently fronts black metal/thrash act Black Anvil.

-On July 7, 2008 the band announced on their Myspace blog that they have decided to re-form and will be recording a new album.
+On July 7, 2008, the band officially announced on their Myspace blog that they have decided to re-form and will be recording a new album.

 The band has released three full-lengths and two EPs.
-Their most recent album, titled "Icons", was released on October 26, 2010 by Fat Wreck Chords.
+Their most recent album, titled "Icons", was released on October 26, 2010, by Fat Wreck Chords.